');

 What is the population of Georgetown-Quitman County unified government, Georgia, GA?

-The population of Georgetown-Quitman County unified government, Georgia, GA is 2,092 according to the latest Census data.
+The population of Georgetown-Quitman County unified government, Georgia, GA is 2,092 according to the latest US Census Bureau American Community Survey estimates.
+This makes it a small town in Georgia.

 What is the median household income in Georgetown-Quitman County unified government, Georgia?

-The median household income in Georgetown-Quitman County unified government, Georgia, GA is $36,838 per year.
+The median household income in Georgetown-Quitman County unified government, Georgia, GA is $36,838 per year, which is 51% below the national median of $75,149.

 What is the median home value in Georgetown-Quitman County unified government, Georgia?

-The median home value in Georgetown-Quitman County unified government, Georgia, GA is $103,000.
+The median home value in Georgetown-Quitman County unified government, Georgia, GA is $103,000, which is 58% below the national median of $244,900.
+The majority of housing units are owner-occupied.

 What is the average rent in Georgetown-Quitman County unified government, Georgia?

-The median monthly rent in Georgetown-Quitman County unified government, Georgia, GA is $734.
+The median monthly rent in Georgetown-Quitman County unified government, Georgia, GA is $734, which is 37% below the national average of $1,163/month.

 What is the unemployment rate in Georgetown-Quitman County unified government, Georgia?

-The unemployment rate in Georgetown-Quitman County unified government, Georgia, GA is 31.1%.
+What is the poverty rate in Georgetown-Quitman County unified government, Georgia?

 Explore More